jlizier/jidt/trunk/readme-template.txt

    iii. demos/r -- basic examples on easily using the Java toolkit from R -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/R_Examples

+   iv. demos/julia -- basic examples on easily using the Java toolkit from Julia -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/JuliaExamples

+   v. demos/clojure -- basic examples on easily using the Java toolkit from Clojure -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/Clojure_Examples

  c. demos/octave/CellularAutomata -- using the Java toolkit to plot local information dynamics profiles in cellular automata; the toolkit is run under Octave or Matlab -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/CellularAutomataDemos

  d. demos/octave/SchreiberTransferEntropyExamples -- recreates the transfer entropy examples in Schreiber's original paper presenting this measure; shows the correct parameter settings to reproduce these results  -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/SchreiberTeDemos